 Due to its plasticity, concrete skin can be run smoothly over corners and edges.
 The curved elements are tailor-made as a single piece and are therefore available as round arches, corners, or U-cross sections.
 Flowing transitions create monolithic facades with undisturbed joints.
 The combination of large format panels with formparts provides an economical solution for the entire building envelope.

 Small gaps in the large glassfibre reinforced concrete panels create a partial view of the surroundings.
 This results in an interesting interplay between transparency and cladding.
-Appropriate lighting or solar radiation creates an interesting interaction between light and shade in the direct surroundings. concrete skin breeze can be used in a variety of ways – as a partition, sun protection or design element.
+Appropriate lighting or solar radiation creates an interesting interaction between light and shade in the direct surroundings.
+Perforated panels can be used in a variety of ways – as a partition, sun protection or design element.